-Michelle Garnett, Senior Executive Consultant at Reed, said: “At the time of recruiting, candidates were sparse in the niche area my client needed.
+Michelle Garnett, Senior Practice Manager at Reed, said: “At the time of recruiting, candidates were sparse in the niche area my client needed.
 I advised my client of this and she allowed me to do what I needed to find her the right candidates.”

 This meant that Michelle had to use all the tools at her disposal, utilising her existing networks, and creating new contacts to find suitable candidates within the client’s urgent timeframe.